Analyzing Differentiable Fuzzy Logic Operators: Results

-We have run experiments on many different configurations of hyperparameters to explore what works and what does not.
-The only well performing fully symmetric option is the product t-norm.
-If we are willing to forego symmetry, we find that using the Reichenbach-sigmoidal implication with the log-product aggregator and a \dfl weight of 10 has somewhat better performance.
-The choice of conjunction does not seem to matter as much.
-The \luk\ implication additionally does well with the log-product aggregator, suggesting that the choice of aggregator and \dfl weight is quite vital.
+We have run experiments on many configurations of hyperparameters to explore what works and what does not.
+The only well performing fully symmetric option is the product t-norm with the Reichenbach implication.
+If we are willing to forego symmetry, we find that the choice of the aggregators is the most important factor for performance.
+For universal aggregation, we recommend the log-product aggregator, while for existential quantification we recommend the generalized mean with a value of $p$ of somewhere between 1 and 2.
+We found that it is especially important to choose aggregation operators that do not vanish on a large part of their domain, and that are not single-passing.
+In our experiments, a well tuned sigmoidal-Reichenbach implication coupled with vanilla SGD proved to be the most effective fuzzy implication.
+In general, we recommend choosing S-implications above R-implications.
+For conjunction and disjunction, we recommend tuning the Yager t-norm, although this value can be dependent on the complexity of the formulas to prevent the derivative from vanishing during the whole run.

-Although \dfuzz significantly improves on the supervised baseline and is thus suited for semi-supervised learning, it is not competitive with state-of-the-art methods like Ladder Networks \pcite{rasmus2015semi} which has an accuracy of 98.9\% for 100 labeled pictures and 99.2\% for 1000.\footnote{Evaluating and comparing semi-supervised methods is challenging because if the baseline supervised model is stronger, then the semi-supervised method is also going to have higher accuracy.
-However, the baseline used in that paper performs slightly worse than ours, legitimizing the comparison somewhat more.}
+Although \dfuzz significantly improves on the supervised baseline and is thus suited for semi-supervised learning, it is not currently competitive with state-of-the-art methods like Ladder Networks \pcite{rasmus2015semi} which has an accuracy of 98.9\% for 100 labeled pictures and 99.2\% for 1000.